jymjam/flat-tour-VR/README.md

 * 3D Virtual Reality
 * functional light switches in rooms.
 * working Television.
+* supports both mouse clicks to register events and ray-casting for VR headsets (look for a red dot).

 #### EVERYTHING IN THIS PROJECT IS HOMEMADE,
 * the house model, including the furnitures were made on **blender**